sobotka/AgX-Resolve/README.md

 ## Input Primaries
 Input CIE colourimetry primaries for the working space.

+## Input Transfer Characteristic Encoding
+Input transfer characteristic.
+Now you can avoid a CST if coming from an EXR.

 ## Working Log Encoding
 Log-like transfer for the working space.